anngroong/podcasts/content/episode/171-monitors-russia-west-iran-armenia-relations-lebanon.md

 To talk about these issues, we have with us:

-**Dr. Arthur Khachikyan, **who is an International Relations expert from Stanford University, specializing in Intervention.
+* **Dr. Arthur Khachikyan**, who is an International Relations expert from Stanford University, specializing in Intervention.
 He currently teaches at the Russian Armenian University in Yerevan.

-And
+AND

-**Yeghia Tashjian, **who is a regional analyst and researcher based in Beirut, with expertise in China, Iran and the Persian Gulf.
+* **Yeghia Tashjian**, who is a regional analyst and researcher based in Beirut, with expertise in China, Iran and the Persian Gulf.
 Tashjian is Associate Fellow at the Issam Fares Institute for Public Policy and International Affairs at the American University of Beirut and a part-time instructor in International Affairs at the American University for Science and Technology.

 # Topics This Week